ygua699/week02lab-git/README.md

 ## Important note about branching

-**Main (some IDEs use the name "master" for main)** - This branch is your "local" or "remote" main branch.
+**Main** - This branch is your "local" or "remote" main branch.
+Note that GitHub used to call it "master" until 2020.
+So, do not get confused to see the term "master" in some of the GitHub screenshots below.
+On a side note, here is an interesting read about this name change: https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main

 **feature1, feature2 and feature3** - These branches are to be created and used once you get to Exercise 2.